d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 -----------------------d296272d7cb599bff2a1ddf6d6374d93--
 ```

-#### Cracking Password
+###### Cracking SSH Keys

-The file is encrypted with  triple DES with CBC mode.
+The file is encrypted with triple DES in CBC mode.
 To decrypt the key we need to use ssh2john and convert the encrypted RSA Private Key into a hash format and feed it to JTR.

 ```python